Sukankrishnan/21Days21Tips/#day10(API_Automation).md

 API testing can be automated to an extent.
 It will help to reduce the manual task redundancy and get more time to focus on other areas.

-Some of the points to consider in effective API automation
+Some of the points to consider in effective API automation:

     1. Don't just focus on API works with valid data.
 Include invalid input, missing parameters, unauthorized access.